• Home

 The Kahalehili’s are looking to provide a scholarship opportunity to a Saber who has attended Campbell for four years and has best demonstrated a commitment to extracurricular activities and community service.

-ALFREDO D. LAGASO MUSIC AND LEADERSHIP
+ALFREDO D. LAGASO LEADERSHIP SCHOLARSHIP

 Alfredo D. Lagaso earned a degree in music education from the University of Hawaiʻi in 1959.
 He joined Ewa Beach High and Intermediate School in 1964 as a music teacher and composed the school’s alma mater which was sung in 1965 by the first graduating class of the newly formed James Campbell High School.

-alan HARUO kodama ('82) scholarship
+alan H. kodama ('82) scholarship

-A proud 1982 graduate of James Campbell High School, Alan Haruo Kodama, has made a commitment to give back to his fellow Sabers.
+A proud 1982 graduate of James Campbell High School, Alan H. Kodama, has made a commitment to give back to his fellow Sabers.
 Mr. Kodama was a student athlete while at Campbell and played baseball for 4 years.
 He attended University of Hawaii at Manoa where he graduated in 1987 with a Bachelor’s degree (B.B.A.) in Finance.
 He is the CEO & President of PacStar Financial Group with offices in Honolulu, Pearl City, Kauai and Maui.
 Mr. Kodama extends his appreciation and gratitude to his clients for their loyalty, and his team’s continued commitment to excellence.
 He loves traveling, farming and outdoor activities.
 He serves as a JCHS Alumni & Community Foundation Board member and co-chairs the annual golf tournament.
 He is passionate about the ideals of Desire, Discipline and Determination contributing to a person’s success.

-FRANCES RIVERO SCHOLARSHIP
+FRANCES RIVERO ('65)

 For questions regarding our scholarship program or application process, please contact Tesha Malama at (808) 372-3562 or email us at admin@jchsalumni.org.